rigbyb/jinw2/README.md

 ## Overview

-`jinw2` is an example Team-Fortress 2 Lua-based internal trainer project.
+`jinw2` is an example Team-Fortress 2 Lua-driven (C++ backed) internal trainer project.
 It exposes Source SDK functions that Lua script instances can call.

 ## Usage